Myanmar says it won't attend ASEAN foreign ministers meeting - NewsBreak

 “Despite the efforts made by the ASEAN chair and Myanmar to promote cooperation in ASEAN, it is regrettable to see the return of the decision made last year which Myanmar in principle is unable to accept,” Myanmar's Foreign Affairs Ministry said in a statement Monday night.
 “In this regard, Myanmar’s inability to participate or even designate a non-political representative ... is inevitable since it contradicts the principles and practice of equal representation in ASEAN.”

 ASEAN was chaired by Brunei when it snubbed Min Aung Hlaing, but under its annual rotation system, Cambodia now heads the group.
-Cambodian Prime Minister Hun Sen has said he believes it is important that Myanmar attend the next summit.
+Cambodian Prime Minister Hun Sen has said he believes it is important that Myanmar attend the next summit meeting.

 Hun Sen traveled to Myanmar in January, becoming the first foreign leader to visit since the military takeover.
 He has repeatedly declared his interest in resolving the impasse between ASEAN and Myanmar.